What Are The Effects of LSD?

 - Mucus Production

 Many of these variable side effects depend on dose size and Set and Setting.
-Also, many of them do not affect a trip as one would expect.
-Instead, they are secondary to the overwhelming psychological effects present in an LSD trip.
+Also, many of them do not affect a journey as one would expect.
+Instead, they are secondary to the overwhelming psychological effects present in an LSD journey.

 LSD PSYCHOLOGICAL EFFECTS